trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 Yay?

-Let's try something more sunstantial:
+Let's build something more substantial:

 ```
 nix-build -A libffi